appcircleio/appcircle-docusaurus/docs/account/slack-notifications.md

 ### Disconnecting Slack

-If you want to disconnect or reauthorize the Slack connection, scroll down to the end of the management screen and press the "Disconnect" button.&#x20;
+If you want to disconnect or reauthorize the Slack connection, scroll down to the end of the management screen and press the "Disconnect" button.

 ![](<https://cdn.appcircle.io/docs/assets/image (137).png>)